context-hub/docs/docs/getting-started/ide-integration.md

 # IDE Integration

-To get the best experience when working with Context Generator configuration files, you can use the JSON schema for autocompletion and validation in your IDE:
+To get the best experience when working with **CTX** configuration files, you can use the JSON schema for autocompletion and validation in your IDE:

 ## Using schema definition in configuration files